tomfran/LSM-Tree/README.md

 lookup on SSTables.
 But no bloom filter can save us if too many tables are available to search, hence we need _compaction_.

-When flushing a Memtable, we create an SSTable of level one.
-When the first level reaches a certain threshold, all its tables are merged into a level-two table, and so on.
-This permits us to save storage and query fewer tables in lookups.
+When flushing a Memtable, we create an SSTable of level zero.
+When the first level reaches a certain threshold, all its tables are merged with the subsequent level in a sorted run.

-Note that this style of compaction is not standard, there are various sophisticated techniques, but for the sake of this project this simple level-like compaction works wonders.
+A sorted run is a procedure in which we merge SSTables into multiple tables.
+The result is a sequence of SSTs that are non-intersecting, more details can be found in the Medium article.

+This check is made periodically on all levels to ensure a level does not grow too much.
+Levels and SST sizes increases by a factor of 1.75 on each step.

 # Benchmarks

-I am using [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to run benchmarks, the results are obtained on AMD Ryzen™ 5 4600H with 16GB of RAM and 512GB SSD.
+I am using [JMH](https://openjdk.java.net/projects/code-tools/jmh/) to run benchmarks, the results are obtained on a base model M3 pro Macbook Pro.

 To run them use `./gradlew jmh`.